Time is precious and the ability to spend it right is the predominant thing that define successful entrepreneurs from the amateurs.

 So, while it’s great to know how to prioritize your most valuable tasks and work, you should also be realistic about how much can actually be done.
 You should distinguish between real and fake progress and concentrate on growing your primary KPI.
 We suggest you write your daily tasks and activities in the journal and grade each task to high, medium and low priority.
 Additionally, define the complexity of each task so you will know approximate time you need to deal with them.

-We hope that you will find this article useful in your future career endeavours.
+We hope that you will find this article useful in your future career endeavors.
 In case you still have any questions or suggestions feel free to contact us and we gladly assist you in any inquiries.